Skip to main content

 Biographical / Historical

-While in Madison, Dr. Higbie served as the first President of the Madison Kiwanis Club.
-He was a member and active in the work of the Presbyterian Church.
-He was a member of the A.F. and A.M.
+In 1921, Higbie became the Presidency of Eastern State Normal School in Madison, South Dakota.
+While in Madison, Higbie served as the first President of the Madison Kiwanis Club.
+He was an active member of the Presbyterian Church and a member of the A.F. and A.M.

+Higbie was known throughout the nation for his profound study of the sociological elements and implications of Teacher Education.
 He was noted for humanistic approach in the study of education and always emphasized the importance of setting up educational courses in scholarly sequence.
 He was President of District Education Association for many years.
-And he authored two books A first Course in the Study of Education and An Objective Method for Determining Certain Fundamental Principles in Secondary Agricultural Education.
-He died from a heart attack at his home in Bethesda, Maryland on November 24, 1944 at the age of 69.
+He authored two books: "A First Course in the Study of Education" and "An Objective Method for Determining Certain Fundamental Principles in Secondary Agricultural Education."

-Higbie Hall, built in 1965, was an addition to the growing school and named after President Edgar Higbie.
+Higbie died from a heart attack at his home in Bethesda, Maryland, on November 24, 1944, at the age of 69.
+Higbie Hall, built in 1965, was an addition to the growing school and named after President Higbie.

 Extent